Ara4Sh/sshconfig/README.md

 ```

 # Change log
-Version 1.6:
+Version 1.7:
-- Remove comments from confg file
-- New name : ssc
+- Using ssc to Connect to server
-- Now lists has colored output
+- Search with keywords
-- New install script
+- New output messages (Success , Error , Print)
-- Fixing config file in install script
+- New command aliases ( -l , -s  for example )

 # To do:

-Connect to a host using sshconfig

-Better output

 Edit Host names

-Search function with keyword

 Share config with other Administrators

-Adding autocomplete for bash and zsh

 # ScreenShot
 ![alt scrsht](https://raw.githubusercontent.com/Ara4Sh/sshconfig/master/screenshot.png)